Banana Pi resources

 System does not boot (no activity on HDMI or serial console):

-- Check power supply voltage and current rating.
+- Check the power supply voltage and current rating.
 Under-powered boards show erratic or no boot.

 - Try a different microSD card; even name-brand cards fail occasionally.